CalogeroC/Light-Hash-Algorithm-DES-S-box/README.md

 # Light-Hash-Algorithm-DES-S-box
-This is a project from the Hardware Embedded Security course of the Master of Science in Cybersecurity degree program in Pisa.
+This is a project of the Hardware Embedded Security course of the master's degree program in Cybersecurity in Pisa.
 The assignment details are defined in the related pdf in the Doc folder.

 ## Directories: